 - image (array_like (Numpy Array, Cupy Array, Dask Array...))
-The image array. - matrix (array (ndim,), (ndim, ndim), (ndim, ndim+1) or (ndim+1, ndim+1)) Transformation matrix. - offset (array (ndim,)) Transformation offset. - output_shape (array (ndim,), optional) The size of the array to be returned. - order (int, optional) The order of the spline interpolation.
-Note that for order>1 scipy's affine_transform applies prefiltering, which is not yet supported and skipped in this implementation. - output_chunks (array (ndim,), optional) The chunks of the output Dask Array.
+The image array. - matrix (array (ndim,), (ndim, ndim), (ndim, ndim+1) or (ndim+1, ndim+1)) Transformation matrix. - offset (float or sequence, optional) The offset into the array where the transform is applied.
+If a float, offset is the same for each axis.
+If a sequence, offset should contain one value for each axis. - output_shape (tuple of ints, optional) The shape of the array to be returned. - order (int, optional) The order of the spline interpolation.
+Note that for order>1 scipy's affine_transform applies prefiltering, which is not yet supported and skipped in this implementation. - output_chunks (tuple of ints, optional) The shape of the chunks of the output Dask Array.